facelessuser/coloraide/docs/src/markdown/colors/hct.md

 ////

 The HCT color space is Google's attempt at a perceptually accurate color system.
-Essentially, it is two color spaces glued together.
-'H' (hue) and 'C' (chroma) come from the CAM16 color appearance model and 'T' (tone) is the lightness from the CIELAB (D65) color space.
-The idea was to take the more consistent perceptual hues from CAM16 and use the better lightness prediction found in CIELAB, so a new space was created by literally sticking the components together.
+Essentially, it is two color spaces glued together, 'H' (hue) and 'C' (chroma) come from the CAM16 color appearance model and 'T' (tone) which is the lightness from the CIELAB (D65) color space.
+The idea was to take the more consistent perceptual hues from CAM16 and use the better lightness prediction found in CIELAB, so a new space was created by literally sticking the color components together.

-In general, CAM16 is not a cheap color space to calculate, and all the glue to hold the components together makes it a bit more expensive, but considering the use case that it was designed for, creating better color schemes with decent contrast, it has attractive benefits.
+This HCT color space has the advantage of being well suited for creating creating better color schemes with decent contrast and makes it easy to create nice tonal maps with good contrast.

+The one downside of HCT is that it is an expensive color space to calculate.
+CAM16 is already an expensive color model to calculate, and while HCT isn't that much more expensive to convert in the forward direction to HCT, it is much more expensive to calculate from HCT to another color space.
+This is because the CAM16 color model needs context from the CAM16 lightness which gets thrown away when converting to HCT and is replaced with CIELAB lightness.
+Round trip conversions then need to apply approximation algorithms which can be expensive.

+To Google's credit, they implement the HCT color space in their Material's color utilities and provide many shortcuts to help approximate the color space back to sRGB as quick as possible, but it is only implemented with the intent of converting to and from sRGB with 8 bit precision.
+Wide gamut colors such as Display P3 cannot be used.
+They have further restrictions where they snap chroma to specific steps providing less resolution in HCT.

+ColorAide's goal was not to port Material's color utilities, but to implement HCT as a proper color spaces that can be used in sRGB and other wide gamut color spaces.
+In ColorAide we implement the HCT color space exactly as described and create the space from both CIELAB and CAM16.
+We then provide as accurate of a general approximation back out of HCT as we can, making some compromises for performance.
+This allows for an HCT implementation that can be used with not only sRGB, but with wider color gamuts such as: Display P3, Rec.
+2020, A98 RGB, etc.

+//// note | Conversion Limitations
+The conversion algorithm in ColorAide may have difficulties with very extreme colors such as ones found in the the ultra wide ProPhoto color space.
+ProPhoto has extreme colors that fall outside the visible spectrum and some of the colors on the fringe of the color space can stress the algorithm and not provide good round trip values.

+More iterations could help this at the cost of performance.
+It is also possible that future optimizations/enhancements could be used to more intelligently converge on a suitable color faster and/or with more accuracy alleviating these extreme cases.
+Currently, ColorAide as opted to optimize for the more practical color gamuts such as Display P3, Rec.
+2020, etc.
+////

 [Learn more](https://material.io/blog/science-of-color-design).
 ///